Manomania/Cub3D/README.md

 | Texture  | `texture` | `t_` |
 | Utilities | `utils` | `u_` |

+## TODO

+The current way we do conditional builds kinda sucks, because the conditions are `#ifdef` in source files, and the code is hard to read.
+Change that to the Makefile deciding with what to compile, and the headers being common between each context (mandatory, bonus, extra).
+This also has the benefit of avoiding compilation issues when switching context.

 ## Inspiration

 **This project was inspired by these awesome videos !** They helped us understand the many concepts of graphical 2.5D and 3D rendering, so check them out !